StavrosMarkantonis/Forced_Walk/README.md

 print(study.best_value)
 ```

-## Internal Parameter Configuration Guide
+## Configuration Guide

+### Forced Walk hyperparameters

-The following internal parameters govern the exploration/exploitation balance of the algorithm.
+The following internal parameters govern the behavior of the Forced Walk algorithm.
 They can be overridden using the dictionary method shown in Example 2.

 | Parameter | Type | Description |
 | :--- | :--- | :--- |